dotku/interview-review/readme.md

 # Interview Review

 I'm trying to review the questions that I was facing during the interview.
+The answers for the questions may or may not be the best solution, please leave the message or PR to improve them.

+## General

-In general, interview consists of:
+In general, the interview consists of:

 0. Resume/Sourcing
 1. Phone Screen